drodil/youtube_auto_pause/README.md

 ## TODO

 * Support for other video services
-* Add support for stop/resume on minimize
+* Fix the "Extension context invalidated" error on first start
-    * chrome.windows.onFocusChanged is not working properly though (especially with only one window open)
+    * Relates to the chrome.runtime.sendMessage being called before the extension background script is loaded